The Global Distribution of Gains from Globalization

 We exploit the degree of discretion embedded in the World Bank-IMF Debt Sustainability Framework (DSF) to understand the decision-making process of international financial institutions.
 The unique, internal dataset we use covers the universe of debt sustainability analyses conducted between December 2006 and January 2015 for low- income countries.
 These data allow us to identify cases where the risk rating implied by the application of the DSF's mechanical rules was overridden to assign a different official rating.
 Our results show that both political interests and bureaucratic incentives influence the decision to intervene in the mechanical decision-making process.
 Countries that are politically aligned with the institutions' major shareholders are more likely to receive an improved rating; especially in election years and when the mechanical assessment is not clear-cut.
 These results suggest that the room for discretion international financial institutions have can be a channel for informal governance and a source of biased decision-making.

-Helping the Left Behind?
-Place-Based Policies and Regional Inequality
+Place-Based Policies and Inequality Within Regions

 with Daniel Bischof and Nils Redeker